7 Best Places to Visit in Australia During Winters

 5).
 Go For A Ride To Fraser Island

 If you are a hard-core driving enthusiast and live by a rider’s code of conduct, then you definitely need to visit Fraser Island with your friends on a bike.
 The world’s largest sand island is located off the Fraser Coast of Queensland.
 It is a perfect escape from the cold winters of Australia as daytime winter temperatures hover in the mid-20s.
 There are approximately 100 freshwater lakes, wide-open beaches, lush rainforests, shifting sand dunes, and some stunning lookout points.
 You can explore the region on a bike or on your four-wheeler jeep by driving down a sandy beach next to the surging waves.
-Visit Lake Mackenzie, Champagne pools, Great Wall, El Creek, Maheno Shipwreck, and other attractions to have a fun time with your family.
+Visit Lake Mackenzie, Champagne Pools, Great Wall, El Creek, Maheno Shipwreck, and other attractions to have a fun time with your family.
 It also offers the best spot for whale-watching on the east coast as humpback whales migrate through the region and can be spotted even from the beach.

 6).
 Enjoy the mid-winter festivals in Tasmania

 If you are an adventure junkie, Tasmania is for you.
 Winters bring snowfalls, crisp air, clear skies, and frozen lakes.
 The rugged beauty of the region is best explored on foot; it may be hiking, trekking, rock climbing, or bushwalking.
 Overland Track and Enchanted Walk are the most popular trails.
-It is an opportunity to spot the native wildlife like wombats, echidnas, quolls, Tasmanian devils, and other endemic species along the way.
+It is an opportunity to spot native wildlife like wombats, echidnas, quolls, Tasmanian devils, and other endemic species along the way.
 Dark Mofo, a festival to celebrate the darkness of the southern winter solstice, is organized in mid-June.
 You can enjoy music performances, film shows, art events, light displays, and wanton feasts that are held during the festival.
 The Festival of Voices, scheduled in June-July, is a must for music lovers.
 The whole town of Hobart is transformed into a ‘Singing City’.
 Food festivals like Mid-Winter Fest and Chocolate Winterfest would leave you drooling.
 Tasmania is the best place in Australia if you are in the mood to chase the Southern lights towards the end of winter.

 7).
 Step back into the summers in Broome